natenka/pyneng-book-en/docs/source/book/16_unicode/convert_examples.rst

         for line in f:
             print(line)

 But actually, when you read a file you convert bytes to a string.
-And the default encoding was used:
+And default encoding was used:

 .. code:: python